PacktPublishing/Continuous-Delivery-With-Docker-and-Jenkins-3rd-Edition/Chapter09/README.md

 Observe the new entry in the database.

-### Code Sample 3: Non-backwards-compatible Flyway migration
+### Code Sample 3: Non-backward-compatible Flyway migration

-The [sample3](sample3) includes a Calculator project together with the non-backwards-compatible Flyway migration (which renames of the table column).
+The [sample3](sample3) includes a Calculator project together with the non-backward-compatible Flyway migration (which renames of the table column).

 Renaming the column will be done in a few steps:
  1. Adding a new column in the database